coconutpep/PyCity-Schools-Analysis/README.md

 as medium, 3,000-4,000 being classified as large, and provides the average Math & Reading score for each group as well as the passing rate for each subject and the overall passing rate (i.e. the average of the two).

+### Summary of School Success by School Type
+Provides a summary of testing scores comparing the school types (district vs. charter) to their relative testing scores.
+Provides the average Math & Reading score for each school tye as well as the passing rate for each subject and the overall passing rate (i.e. the average of the two).

 ## Built-With
 * Pandas
 * Python